-Each module schedule and content are listed below - any time or date accommodations must be sent to the instructor for approval at least 5 business days before the scheduled due date and time - requests are not guaranteed.
+Each module schedule and content with tentative dates are listed below - any time or date accommodations must be sent to the instructor for approval at least 5 business days before the scheduled due date and time - requests are not guaranteed.
 The Unit test closes each unit - if you miss any due dates OR time, please review the Course Late Work Policy and Makeup Policy.
 Tasks and reading assignments are outlined per module.
-All modules are due on a Friday - some assignments (Some labs and/or discussions) will have specific dates WITHIN the module and are listed below, otherwise assignments will be due by end of the Friday ending the module.
-Refer to the Late Policy and Missed Exam policy for any submitted work after this time (>3:01pm).
+All modules are due on a Wednesday.
+Refer to the Late Policy and Missed Exam policy for any submitted work after this time.
 All exams/assignments/activities are open on Day 1 of the semester - you can work ahead whenever possible to keep on track with due dates.